 “No one is above the law,” Justice Jennifer Shecter wrote in her decision, the first of its kind, on Tuesday.

 After Zervos accused the president of sexual assault, the rumors started flying.
-Some said she was capitalizing on the momentum of Trump’s “grab ‘em by the pussy” tape, which came out just a week earlier.
+Some said she was capitalizing on the momentum of the infamous “grab ‘em by the pussy” tape, which came out just a week earlier.
 A fake news article even surfaced accusing Zervos of making up the story in exchange for half a million dollars from her power lawyer, Gloria Allred.

 “The motion today has nothing to do with putting anyone above the law”